MissionalDigerati/sassify/README.md

 Sassify Bash Script
 ===================

-This script converts a CSS stylesheet file to a SASS file with the Rails asset pipeline pathing for all `url()` syntax.
+This script converts a CSS stylesheet file to a SASS file for the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
+It converts all of the `url()` syntax to appropriate [SASS Rails](https://github.com/rails/sass-rails) helper pathing.
 It will replace `url()` with `asset-url()`.
 It also removes an old path, and replaces it with a new one.
 So if your syntax says `url('images/minion.png')`, it can be converted to `asset-url('media/minion.png')`.
 It does not affect your original file, but rather creates a duplicate file with the extension of `.css.scss`.

 Usage
 -----